 - Robert E. Engel Prize, established in 2011 in honor of Bob Engel, Marlboro faculty member for 36 years, is awarded to a student who demonstrates Bob's passion for the natural world and his keen powers of observation and inquiry as a natural historian.

 - Roland W. Boyden Prize, is given by the humanities faculty to a student who has demonstrated excellence in the humanities.
 Roland Boyden was a founding faculty member of the College, acting president, Dean, and Trustee.

 - Rebecca Willow Prize, established in 2008 in memory of Rebecca Willow, Class of 1995, is awarded to a student whose presence brings personal integrity and kindness to the community and who unites an interest in human history and culture with a passion for the natural world.

-- Sally and Valerio Montanari Theatre Prize is awarded annually to a graduating senior who has made the greatest overall contribution to the pursuit of excellence in theatre production.
+- Sally and Valerio Montanari Theater Prize, is awarded annually to a graduating senior who has made the greatest overall contribution to the pursuit of excellence in theater production.

 - William Davisson Prize, created by the Town Meeting Selectboard and named in honor of Will Davisson who served as a faculty member for 18 years and as a trustee for 22 years, is awarded to one or more students for extraordinary contributions to the Marlboro community.